 Photo © Esparta

-Although it originated in Mexico, Dia de los Muertos is now celebrated in many different parts of the world.
-This special holiday is colored and altered by the unique traditions and flavors of each city, region and country where it is celebrated as other cultures mix, blend, and adapt Day of the Dead rituals to make the holiday their own… yet the meaning stays the same.
+Although it originated in Mexico, Día de los Muertos is now celebrated in many different parts of the world.
+This special holiday is colored and altered by the unique traditions and flavors of each city, region and country where it is celebrated as other cultures mix, blend, and adapt Day of the Dead rituals with their own local traditions to make the holiday their own… yet the overall meaning usually stays the same.

-This Day of the Dead site serves as an educational resource for people to learn about Dia de los Muertos.
-For all intents and purposes, this site does not seek to be an exhaustive academic or anthropological study of the Dia de los Muertos holiday and ensuing cultural phenomenon – it is merely a fun and helpful guide that provides insight on Mexico's most famous holiday.
+This Day of the Dead site serves as an educational resource for people to learn about Día de los Muertos.
+For all intents and purposes, this site does not seek to be an exhaustive academic or anthropological study of the Día de los Muertos holiday and ensuing cultural phenomenon – it is merely a fun and helpful guide that provides insight on Mexico's most famous holiday and how it's influence is being spread around the world.
+If you're doing academic research, please consult published books and articles from established institutions (such as museums or universities) for your references.